Caltech-IPAC/irsa-tutorials/tutorials/firefly/SEDs_in_Firefly.md

 This notebook assumes that [jupyter_firefly_extensions](https://github.com/Caltech-IPAC/jupyter_firefly_extensions) has been installed, and that the Firefly server to use has been specified before Jupyterlab was started.

-If everything has been properly configured, executing the next cell will bring up a Firefly tab in Jupyterlab with the message "Firefly Ready":
+If everything has been properly configured, executing the next cell will bring up a Firefly tab in Jupyterlab with the welcome message.

 ```{code-cell} ipython3
 # Uncomment to use the jupyter_firefly_extensions